MichaelBakker1986/docker-compose/ff-questionnaire-js-web/src/about/readme.txt

 -Node,   (kinda like a variable)
--Tree    (wrapper around the rootnode,and functions to modify children) -UiModel (kinda like variables, collection of properties and pointers to functions) -GenericModelFile (Instance Context, hold all state, converters,formulas,rows,x-axis information) -FormulaBootStrap (function parser ,genericmodel to javascript functions) -Presentation (
+-Tree    (wrapper around the rootnode,and functions to modify children) -UiModel (kinda like variables, collection of properties and pointers to functions) -FESFacade (Instance Context, hold all state, converters,formulas,rows,x-axis information) -FormulaBootStrap (function parser ,genericmodel to javascript functions) -Presentation (